Does just thinking about asking for more money make you feel like hiding under your laptop?

-But I also wanted time to work on my mission at Be A Freelance Blogger, helping people use their everyday knowledge to make money by blogging for hire.
+But I also wanted time to work on my mission at Be A Freelance Blogger, helping people use their everyday knowledge and ideas to make money by blogging for hire.
 That meant I needed to work fewer hours without losing income.
 So I went against my gut and upped my rates by 50%.

 I was surprised to find work right away at the new rate, but the surprise wasn’t over.
 On May 30th, I downloaded the Naked Marketing Manifesto and that sparked a business boost that’s still burning hot.